What is thunderstorm asthma?

 Thunderstorm asthma is a potent mix of pollen and weather conditions that can trigger severe asthma symptoms.
 It occurs when a storm strikes on a hot and windy day during pollen season when there are high levels of pollen in the air.
 When the storm front hits, the pollen grains absorb the moisture and burst into tiny particles.
 The thunderstorm outflow winds blow these particles down to ground level, where they can then get inhaled deep inside the lungs and trigger a serious asthma attack.

-The best way to treat thunderstorm asthma is to try and avoid it happening by:
+The best way to treat thunderstorm asthma is to try and avoid it happening:

-Make sure you take your regular daily preventer, if you have been prescribed one
+- Take your regular daily asthma preventer medication, if you have been prescribed one

 - Ask your doctor for an up-to-date personal asthma action plan and follow it

 - Know the signs of worsening asthma and the asthma first aid steps

 - Always carry your reliever (e.g. Ventolin or Bricanyl)

 What to do if a thunderstorm is forecast during pollen season

 - Make sure your reliever is handy and is not out-of-date or empty

 - Stay inside just before, during and after the thunderstorm, and be alert for asthma symptoms